 Being one of those unusual types that still likes to develop, build and tinker with things.
 He is often involved in product testing… occasionally some of which he writes about.

-In his spare time he designs, builds and installs wiring systems for small aircraft.
+In his spare time he designs, builds and tweaks wiring systems for small aircraft.
 Occasionally when asked writes (by his own admission) not very good articles across a broad range of subjects.
 He is currently trying to write a book (several false starts!) about his and a friends flight round the world in a single engine Beech Bonanza airplane along with ten other aircraft in 2009.
 Simon holds both UK and American pilots licences with multi & IR ratings.

 You can contact Simon via email at “simon ‘at’ caravanchronicles.com“